cockroachdb/docs/src/current/releases/cloud.md

 <h3 id="2024-07-23-general-updates"> General updates </h3>

-- When creating a new CockroachDB {{ site.data.products.dedicated }} cluster, you can now [select the cluster's major version]({% link cockroachcloud/create-your-cluster.md %}#step-8-select-the-cockroachdb-version), which defaults to the latest stable version.
+- When creating a new CockroachDB {{ site.data.products.dedicated }} cluster, you can now [select the cluster's major version]({% link cockroachcloud/create-your-cluster.md %}#step-8-select-the-cockroachdb-version).
+The default option is the latest stable version.
 At any given time, you may be able to choose from additional stable releases or experimental [Pre-Production Preview]({% link cockroachcloud/upgrade-policy.md %}#pre-production-preview-upgrades) releases.
-Patch releases within a major version, including subsequent patches after a Pre-Production Preview, are applied automatically.
+Patch releases within a major version are applied automatically.

 ## July 19, 2024